 St. Louis native Corey Tate was tabbed an assistant coach for the Saint Louis University men’s basketball team in July 2016.

-Tate, a longtime coach at Mineral Area College in Park Hills, Mo., spent the previous season as an assistant coach at his alma mater, Missouri.
+Tate, a longtime coach at Mineral Area College in Park Hills, Mo., came to SLU after serving as an assistant coach at his alma mater, Missouri.